The Guide to the Tongan Language(c) James Blackwood - Tonga Ministry of Tourism

 For those of you who like a bit of context, Tongan is part of a Polynesian branch of the huge Austronesian family of languages.
 Its closest relative languages are Samoan, Tahitian, Hawaiian, Niuean and Maori.

-The same variety of Tongan (Fakatonga) is spoken across the islands of Tonga, with no regional variants other than on the island of Niuafo’ou.
+The same variety of Tongan (Lea Faka-Tonga) is spoken across the islands of Tonga, with no regional variants other than on the island of Niuafo’ou.
 The language in Niuafo’ou, which is Tonga’s northernmost island and closer to Samoa than the nearest island group Vava’u, is Niuafo’ouan, which has aspects of Samoan mixed in the dialect.

 Learn a little more about the Tongan history in A Brief History of Tonga, as well as the Tongan culture in The Guide to the Tongan Culture for Travellers.

-The Tongan language is fairly simple for English-speakers to pronounce, knowing that all letters are fully voiced and there are no complicated constant clusters or diphthongs.
 Interestingly, each syllable spoken ends in a vowel in Tongan, but be careful about using vowel length which can change the meaning of some words.
 A macron (ā, ē, etc.) is used to indicate a long vowel.
 The confusing thing for foreigners, however, is that although macrons are meant to be in writing, the practice is often neglected.

 Tongan Pronunciation Rules